underwater/chat-gpt-playground/README.md

 }
 ```

-This project also includes a simple chat interface for conversing with ChatGPT through the server.
-This command will open the UI in your browser on localhost:5173.
+This project also includes a simple chat interface for interacting with the ChatGPT server.
+This command will open the UI in your browser on `localhost:5173`.

 ```
 npm run dev